 A Vision for the Future of DMA: A Q&A With DMA’s Lindsay Hutter

-TM: How do you plan to do that?
+TM: When do you plan to do all this?

 LH: My immediate priority is to listen, observe and ask good questions over the next week at what is the industry premier event, the DMA2014, our annual conference.
 That's my short-term priority.
 I'm a believer in a dual-track approach … This is something that I advised clients in my role as global practice leader for change, in internal communications with Hill+Knowlton.

 That is, we need to be able to sail the ship well while we're rebuilding it and modernizing it.
 That's the approach that I've discussed with Tom Benton, our CEO, and intend to bring forward.
 I see communications as one of the best assets a trade association has to advance the industry's agenda.
 It does this not only by communicating with external stakeholders, including the media, it also does this by being a strategic advisor, and resource, and partner to the other parts of the organization.